Create a Vignette Effect

-You have probably seen the effect on old sepia images (or images made to look old) and noticed how it made the subject stand out.
-It is actually quite a simple process, but then isn’t everything once you know how to do it?
+Anyway, you have probably seen the effect on old sepia images (or images made to look old) and noticed how it made the subject stand out.
+It is actually quite a simple process, but then isn't everything once you know how to do it?

-Two points to make before I show you the process; firstly, don’t overdo it!
+Two points to make before I show you the process; firstly, don't overdo it!
 If you do, the image will look ridiculous and too obvious that you have overdone it.
-Secondly, it is all too easy to add Vignetting to all of your images.
-Save it for the ones thatneed it or would benefit from it.
+Secondly, it is all too easy to add vignetting to all of your images.
+Save it for the ones that need it or would benefit from it.

-What you want is an image that appears as though the viewer is seeing an old image or almost “spying” on the subject through an aperture like a keyhole or binoculars.
+What you want is an image that appears as though the viewer is seeing an old image.
+Or almost "spying" on the subject through an aperture like a keyhole or binoculars.

 Ok.
-How to create a vignette effect.
+How to create a vignette effect

 Open your image fully and select the "elliptical marquee" tool (fig.1).
 Click and drag the size of oval or circle that you want around the subject.
 Don't worry if you can't get it in exactly the right place, just get the right size.
 "Unclick" and now you can click in the centre of the selection and move it into place.